ToxicalNoob3062/rahat_choco/Readme.md

 - I don't think there is more optimization possible for this super-optimized code!
 - I don't be buggy in small software like this!

-## Disclaimer ⚠️

-- I didn't explain the mathematical functions in depth!
-But i commented out what those functions are computing!
-- Because explaining mathematical concepts in depth is not my responsibility here as I am not a math teacher!

 Enjoy the chocolatey experience! 🍬🎉